 - Health-promoting public spaces

-- Technologies which enable the web of care
+- Technologies which enable better care, in and out of health facilities

-- Implementing and evaluating new care models and their supporting infrastructure
+- Implementing new care models and their supporting infrastructure.